devparikh/Basic-Algorithms/README.md

 # Algorithms
 These are some Algortihms, and projects that I used to practice Problem Solving.
-These algorithms are like recursive, iterative and other classic algorithms like the  Bubble Sort Algorithm for sorting a list.
+These algorithms are like recursive, iterative algorithms like Fibbonaci Sequence, Factorial Generator and more.